kcraigo/kcraigo-webdev/content/post/sharepoint/angular/tutorials/coffeemanager/p1-azureRegistration.md

 series = ["SharePoint App Development"] thumbnail = "images/tut/Azure-Services.png"
 +++
+> # This Project was discontinued mid 2021!
+> Leaving here for reference!

 > ## Please Note!
 > One of the dangers in writing a tutorial like this is that by the time you are finished writing it, there is a new revision to the libraries you are using.
 So please be aware that you may run into issues, **that you will need to resolve yourself**, if you use a different version of the libraries than what I am using.